-- Provide an organisational chart that outlines the 'hierarchy' of positions within the entire placement organisation. - The chart should highlight the programs and services that the organisation provide. - Identify the section in which you worked. - Please ensure that your chart has a title Name of organisation the chart is for and indicate the client group the organisation cater for directly below the title. - Reference your sources.
+- Provide an organisational chart that outlines the 'hierarchy' of positions within the entire placement organisation (positions without names is fine). - The chart should highlight the programs and services that the organisation provides. - Identify the section in which you worked. - Please ensure that your chart has a title Name of organisation the chart is for and indicate the client group the organisation cater for directly below the title. - Reference your sources.